 Humber is noted for its exceptional faculty including authors of world stature.
-This faculty list has included Edward Albee, Martin Amis, Peter Carey, Miriam Toews, David Mitchell, Nino Ricci, David Adams Richards, the late Timothy Findley, Paul Quarrington, the late Carol Shields and Alistair MacLeod.
-Forthcoming international authors include Samantha Harvey and Tim O’Brien.
+This faculty list has included Martin Amis, Peter Carey, Miriam Toews, David Mitchell, Nino Ricci, David Adams Richards, Timothy Findley, Paul Quarrington, Edward Albee, Carol Shields and Alistair MacLeod.
+Recent international authors have included Nell Freudenberger, Samantha Harvey and Tim O'Brien.

 Upon successful completion of the program, a graduate will:

 Analyze personal and recognized works of fiction and creative non-fiction for form and structure and delineate story features such as conflict, crisis and resolution.
 Students should be able to differentiate between story and plot and compare various types of conflict used in story writing.
 Students will explore various methods of plotting a work of fiction such as working backward from the climax, working forward from the initial interaction or borrowing from tradition.